Kohrville, Texas: Education

-Land in Kohrville is within the Klein Independent School District.
 The Kohrville School, originally located on Hufsmith-Kohrville Road, was called the "little school on the hill" by the Kohrville citizens.
 The first Kohrville School was founded in 1895 by Deacons Thomas Amos and Doug Cossey.
 This was in the day when black and white students were taught in separate schools.
 In 1928, Kohrville was consolidated with other area common schools to form Rural High #1, which became Klein I./S.D. in 1938.
 In 1949, a new Kohrville School was built, which is pictured here.
 The architect was the firm of Alfred C. Finn, a famous Houston architect who designed many famous buildings in Houston, Galveston, and other Texas cities in that period.
 He also designed the San Jacinto Monument.
-On 1967, once Klein schools were fully integrated, the Kohrville School closed.
+Once Klein schools were fully integrated in 1967, the Kohrville School closed.
 For several years it was used as a community center.
-Today the Kohrville School is part of the Klein Museum complex.